tonsky/datascript/README.md

 # DatomicScript

-This is port of Datomic to ClojureScript.
+This is a port of Datomic to ClojureScript (data model and Datalog query language).

 Why?
 Because nowadays Rich Web Apps are big enough that ad-hoc state management solutions does not work for them.